pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

 You can have as many layers as needed.
 Each layer of the configuration is *copied* on top of the container's filesystem (not merged).

+> The profile layers are applied from the top layer down.
+This may not be apparent.
+Generally, the base profile layer appears first in the `docker-compose.yaml` file.

 ## Prerequisite

 * You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.